GenLogs/mockylla/README.md

-# pyscylladb-mock
+# mockylla

 A lightweight and easy-to-use library for mocking ScyllaDB in your Python tests.
-Inspired by the simplicity of `moto` for AWS, `pyscylladb-mock` allows you to test your ScyllaDB-dependent code without needing a live database instance.
+Inspired by the simplicity of `moto` for AWS, `mockylla` allows you to test your ScyllaDB-dependent code without needing a live database instance.

 ## The Goal

-The primary goal of `pyscylladb-mock` is to provide a seamless testing experience for developers working with ScyllaDB.
+The primary goal of `mockylla` is to provide a seamless testing experience for developers working with ScyllaDB.
 We aim to create a mock that is:

 -   **Non-intrusive**: Use a simple decorator to mock all `scylla-driver` interactions.
 No changes to your application code are needed.
 -   **Fast & Isolated**: All mocking happens in-memory, ensuring your tests are fast and completely isolated from each other.